The big de Rham-Witt complex: Introduction

-Let $A$ be a ring, always assumed to be commutative and unital.
-The ring $\mathbb{W}(A)$ of big Witt vectors in $A$ is equipped with a natural action by the multiplicative monoid $\N$ of positive integers with the action by $n \in \N$ given by the $n$th Frobenius map
+In more detail, let $A$ be a ring, which we always assume to be commutative and unital.
+The ring $\mathbb{W}(A)$ of big Witt vectors in $A$ is equipped with a natural action through ring homomorphisms by the multiplicative monoid $\N$ of positive integers, where the action by $n \in \N$ is given by the $n$th Frobenius map

 The Frobenius maps give rise to a natural ring homomorphism

 whose Witt components $\Delta_e \colon \mathbb{W}(A) \to \mathbb{W}(A)$ are characterized by the formula